tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 - Buy more powerful machines.
 - Connect many CPUs, RAMs and disks under one OS.
 - Shared-memory architecture, all components can be treated as single machine.
-- Another approach is shared-disk architecture - independent CPUs and Ramp, but stores data on an array of disks which is shared between machines.
+- Another approach is shared-disk architecture - independent CPUs and Ram, but stores data on an array of disks which is shared between machines.
     - Due to locking and contention (multiple nodes trying to access the same data), adding more machines doesn't linerarly improve performance (thus limits scalability).

 ---